paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-039-government-publishing-office-office-of-inspector-general.md

 <a id="section-3903"></a>
 ## § 3903.
 Duties, responsibilities, authority, and reports
-**(a)** Sections 4, 5, 6 (other than subsection (a)(7) and (8) thereof), and 7 of the Inspector General Act of 1978 (Public Law 95–452; 5 U.S.C.
-App.
-3) shall apply to the Inspector General of the Government Publishing Office and the Office of such Inspector General and such sections shall be applied to the Government Publishing Office and the Director of the Government Publishing Office by substituting—
+**(a)** Sections 404, 405, 406 (other than subsection (a)(7) and (8) thereof), and 407 of title 5 shall apply to the Inspector General of the Government Publishing Office and the Office of such Inspector General and such sections shall be applied to the Government Publishing Office and the Director of the Government Publishing Office by substituting—

 (1) “Government Publishing Office” for “establishment”; and